marttasch/PS_extract/README.md

 ## Installation
 You just need to copy the `extract.py` script at the root directory of the trip you want to extract.
-(the zip file downloaded from PS contains all your recorded trips in separated folders, each trip folder contains 2 files (locations.json and trip.json) and as many additionnal folders as steps in your trip.
+(the zip file downloaded from PS contains all your recorded trips in separated folders, each trip folder contains 2 files (``locations.json`` and ``trip.json``) and as many additionnal folders as steps in your trip.
 These folders contain photos and videos files related to each step)

 ## Execution
 Run this program with the following command :

 ``python3 (/path_to_program_directory/)extract.py [options]``

-The program will create an 'Extracts' directory and extract in it all information from your Polarsteps data in a readable text file (.txt), and automatically generated static maps (PNG files) of your trip and steps.
+The program will create an ``Extracts`` directory and extract in it all information from your Polarsteps data in a readable text file (.txt), and automatically generated static maps (PNG files) of your trip and steps.
 In addition, you can choose to generate localy browsable HTML pages to navigate through your steps, and/or generate emails for each step (with text, images and videos from your steps).
 It is possible to extract data step by step in interactive mode, or to generate all files for the whole trip.

 Here are the additional options that could be combined and put at launch: